Part of our series The Basics of Protection Class.

 Every WSRB Protection Class (PC) evaluation includes an in-person visit from one of our fire protection analysts.
-We’ll be making more than 100 visits next year, so we want to give you an inside look at one of them.
+We’ll be making more than 100 visits in 2020, so we want to give you an inside look at one of them.

 What happens during a visit depends on the unique features of your community.
 All evaluations include a visit to the fire station(s) to ask questions and review records.
 However, the fire department is not the only place we visit.
 We’ll also visit water departments, fire marshal offices, building officials, and communication centers and may conduct flow tests on hydrants.

 In every visit, we have the same two goals: to gather the information we need to complete an evaluation and to answer any questions you have for us.
 We try to work as efficiently as possible because we know the evaluation process isn’t part of your normal operations.
 After all, it takes place once every five years.
 The visit will be easier and more productive for everyone if you take a few simple steps to prepare.